How can your Dog Master Off-leash Hiking? Here’s how!

 2. Training is a Must

-When it comes to this tip, it can be said that there overtraining is not a term to be used.
+When it comes to this tip, it can be said that overtraining is not a term to be used.
 Your dog needs to know how to behave in an off-leash trail or park when left to their own devices.

 Hiking off-leash with dogs can be difficult especially if your dog has not been trained to behave a certain way when faced with such a situation.
 Practice anywhere convenient with your dog, whether it is an open field or your backyard if there is enough room.